CFiggers/janet-lsp/README.md

 ## Caveats

-- Windows/MacOS support is mostly untested and, in the case of Windows, known to be somewhat glitchy.
-Contributions welcome here.
+- MacOS support is _mostly_ untested (but as far as I know there shouldn't be major differences).
 - The only editor integration currently tested against is [Visual Studio Code](https://code.visualstudio.com/).
 - I've never written a language server before, so I don't really know what I'm doing.
 Help me, if you'd like!